There's a lot of info here, so please read it all to make sure you know what's what!

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.

 Will there be food?
 Yes.
 Food options will be announced closer to the event.
 We also recommend bringing what you like in a cooler.
-There are also convenience stores, fast food restaurants, regular restaurants and diners close by in the town of Hancock should you need food, ice or anything else.
+There are also convenience stores, fast food restaurants, regular restaurants and diners close by in the town of Tamaqua should you need food, ice or anything else.

 What can I / can't I bring?
 Bring everything you need for riding and camping including gear, extra gas, a battery pack for your phone, plenty of water, sunscreen, bugspray....
 We'll share a recommended packing list closer to the event.
 You can and should also bring food and drinks.

 The property is private so only ticket-holders may be on-site.
-No pets or animals, no one under 21, no weapons of any kind, no fireworks, no promotional or marketing materials, no promotional banners, no items for sale, no pollutants.
+No pets or animals, no one under 21, no weapons of any kind, no fireworks, no promotional or marketing materials, no promotional banners, no items for sale, no illegal substances, no pollutants.
 All trash must be kept self-contained and taken with you when you leave the property.

 How can I contact the organizer with any questions?
 Use the Contact page on this site.

 What's the refund policy?
 No refunds.
 This event has taken a lot of hard work and expense to get going, and we hope it will grow to get better and better.
 This event is self-funded and the product of hours, months, years of work.
-There is nothing like this currently, and we need your help and commitment to helping us build something great.
+There is nothing like this, and we need your help and commitment to helping us build something great.
 So sorry, but again: no refunds.

 There are more rules and FAQs that apply to our event and brand in general.
 Click here to read them all.